industrial-edge/ethernet-ip-getting-started/docs/Installation.md

 - open the IED web interface
 - open the app IIH Configurator
-- go to the tab 'Settings'
+- go to the tab 'Settings' and select the menu 'Databus credentials'
 - enter the databus service name: 'ie-databus:1883'
 - in tab 'Data Publisher settings' enter the databus user name and password ('edge'/'edge')
 - in tab 'Data Subscriber settings' enter the databus user name and password ('edge'/'edge')